datamachines/scene-classifier/README.md

 ## Running the model

-To run the trained model on a single image:
+To run the trained model on a single image (from a terminal):

 ```
 python run.py <test image> --num_classes 49